Join now for exclusive events, priority booking, discounts…

 He is currently a member of the Board of Governors of the Queensland Community Foundation.
 He has previously chaired the Queensland Heritage Council (2011-2016), Queensland’s sesquicentenary celebrations (2007-2009) and Screen Queensland (2009-2011).

 A dual Fulbright scholar, Professor Coaldrake is the author or editor of a number of books including, most recently, as co-author with Dr Lawrence Stedman, of “Raising the Stakes - Gambling with the Future of Universities” (UQP, 2016 revised edition).

 In 2017 Professor Coaldrake was named as a recipient of a Queensland Great Award by the Premier of Queensland.

 Leigh Tabrett PSM has worked as a secondary teacher, a university administrator, and senior public servant, ending her public service career as Deputy Director-General (Arts Queensland) in the Department of Premier and Cabinet.
-She has served on numerous state and national policy and co-ordinating bodies and government owned companies, has been an advisor to both State and Federal Governments on higher education and on arts and cultural policy, and has led policy, organisational and legislative reform agendas in both areas.
+She has served on numerous state and national policy and co-ordinating bodies and government owned companies.
+She has been an advisor to both State and Federal Governments on higher education and on arts and cultural policy.
+Moreover she has led policy, organisational and legislative reform agendas in both areas.

-Dare Power is Group Administration Manager for his family business BMD, one of Australia’s largest privately-owned construction, consulting and urban development organisations.
+Dare Power is Group Administration Manager for his family business BMD.
+It is one of Australia’s largest privately-owned construction, consulting and urban development organisations.